Loudness/AILAB/README.md

 ### Labs included for now ###

-* **LSTM Lab 1** - Time series Prediction based on 2500 days on SPY: SPDR S&P 500
+* **LSTM Lab** - Time series Prediction based on 2500 days on SPY: SPDR S&P 500
-* **GAN Lab 1** - Using Generative Adversarial Networks - Generate Fashion Images based on the Fashion MNIST Database
+* **GAN Lab** - Using Generative Adversarial Networks - Generate Fashion Images based on the Fashion MNIST Database
+* **Machine Translation Lab** Translate from English to French
+* **Sentiment Analysis Lab** Write a positive or negative movie review - Base on IMDB review data
-* More to come...
+* More labs to come...

 Also, there is a simplistic system info choice where you can, amongst other info, check if GPU is enabled in tensorflow.